 Most foreigners require a visa to enter Myanmar.
 Nationals of Brunei, Cambodia, the Philippines, Indonesia, Laos, Vietnam and Thailand (only via the international airports) are permitted to enter without a visa for up to 14 days, citizens of Singapore – up to 30 days.

-An e-Visa service is available to citizens of over 100 countries.
+Myanmar eVisa is available to citizens of over 100 countries.
 A single-entry tourist e-Visa costs 50 USD and is valid for entry during the 90 days after issuance, and permits a 28 days stay in Myanmar.
-The e-Visa permits admission through the following airports and land border checkpoints:

 Getting to Myanmar

 From Thailand you can get to Myanmar by plane or by land.